laktak/zfind/README.md

 Example: `-w "name not like "z%"`, `-w "date not between "2010" and "2011-01-15"`, `-w "type not in ("file", "link")`

 - Values can be numbers, text, date and time, `TRUE` and `FALSE`
-  - dates have to be specified in the YYYY-MM-DD format
+  - dates have to be specified in `YYYY-MM-DD` format
-  - times have to be specified in the 24h HH:MM:SS format
+  - times have to be specified in 24h `HH:MM:SS` format
   - numbers can be written as sizes by appending `B`, `K`, `M`, `G` and `T` to specify bytes, KB, MB, GB and TB.
   - `TRUE` and `FALSE`:
   - empty strings and `0` evaluate to `false`